What types of bunion surgery are there?

 - Medical evaluation by a foot specialist: detailed clinical history with physical and radiological examination that allows to accurately define the deformities and their angulations in order to choose the best surgical technique.

 - Anesthesia: the local anesthetic minimizes the risks compared to the manifestations of a general anesthesia.
-Allows the patient to ambulate out of the operating room.
+It allows the patient to walk out of the operating room.

 - Incisions: at least 3 incisions are made, the largest of which is 3 mm long, sufficient to introduce the specific surgical instruments to perform the osteotomies and correct the defects.